Jeet1309/vae-face-generator/README.md

 ```bash
 python app.py
 ```
-\\
+\n
-Then open your browser at: http://127.0.0.1:5000 \\
-Your local machine might have a different address.
-Look for it in the terminal when you run the app.py as shown below: \\
+Then open your browser at: http://127.0.0.1:5000 \n Your local machine might have a different address.
+Look for it in the terminal when you run the app.py as shown below: \n

 <img src="address.png"></img>